Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes, including after-divorce disagreements, child custody, and property division, can be emotionally taxing and legally complex.
-Traditional litigation, while necessary at times, often amplifies conflict, incurs significant costs, and extends over long periods.
-Family dispute arbitration presents an alternative approach that emphasizes cooperation, confidentiality, and efficiency.
+Traditional litigation, while necessary at times, often amplifies conflict, incurs significant costs, and extends over long periods. family dispute arbitration presents an alternative approach that emphasizes cooperation, confidentiality, and efficiency.
 In Acampo, California 95220—a community with a population of approximately 8,244 residents—this method is gaining recognition for its benefits in settling domestic conflicts more amicably and effectively.

 Legal Framework Governing Arbitration in California